 You’re ready to take our Freestyle class in deep water if you can do the above skills in deep water (not whale jumps) and rest in deep water, unfettered by depth.

-Miracle Swimming has made new distinctions which stand to augment the power and efficiency of swimming lessons nation- and worldwide.
+Miracle Swimming has made new distinctions which can augment the power and efficiency of swimming lessons worldwide.
 Some of these are:

 The purpose of the online Essentials 1 course is to take a significant step toward overcoming fear and learning to swim without a pool during times when you can’t swim for whatever reason.
 The course places you on a path that cannot fail.
 It takes you a third to half of the way down the road toward learning the course content of the in-person Essentials 1 Course.
 If you feel enthused about learning to float before a local pool opens, we recommend that you purchase an inflatable kiddie pool to place in your back yard or basement.
 You can literally learn to float, back and front, and put your face in water comfortably there.
 The success our students have had with this is thrilling.
 The online course teaches you what to do when you get to the pool.
 You don’t have to take our in-person course.
 You’re welcome to, of course.